LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_01_artifacts_fingerprinting/README.md

 ### **6. Review Cross-Job Fingerprinting**

-1. Open the archived `report.txt` fingerprint from either job.
+1. Open the archived `report.txt` fingerprint from the `create-artifact` job.
 1. Observe that Jenkins lists both:

    - The job that created the artifact
    - The job that consumed the artifact

+> [!TIP]
-1. Use this view to trace artifact flow across pipelines.
+> Use the fingerprint view to trace artifact flow across pipelines.

 ## **Conclusion**